UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Plan ahead by auditing services and scheduling overlaps to ensure a smooth utility transition when moving.

-Take control of your home’s infrastructure right from the start.
-For more detailed, highly effective tips on keeping your new residence incredibly efficient and affordable from day one, check out the Department of Energy’s comprehensive Energy Saver guide.
-With a little diligent foresight, rigorous planning, and the right strategic checklist in hand, you will confidently have the lights shining brightly and the high-speed internet running flawlessly the absolute moment you step through your new front door.
+Take absolute control of your home’s infrastructure right from the start.
+For more highly effective tips on keeping your new residence efficient and affordable from day one, check out the Department of Energy’s comprehensive Energy Saver guide.
+With rigorous planning and the right checklist firmly in hand, you will confidently have the lights shining brightly and the high-speed internet running flawlessly the exact moment you step through your new front door.

 How early should I schedule utilities for a new house?

-You should contact your utility providers at least two to three weeks before your exact move-in date.
-This ensures proper technician availability, allows enough time to process any necessary identity and credit checks, and helps you entirely avoid uncomfortable blackout periods.
+You should contact your new utility providers at least two to three weeks before your exact move-in date.
+This ensures proper availability for installation appointments, allows enough time to process any necessary identity verifications, and helps you entirely avoid highly uncomfortable transition blackouts.

 Does it cost money to transfer utilities?

 Sometimes, yes.
-While local transfer fees are generally much lower than mandatory deposits for brand-new setups, you can still reasonably expect to see a non-refundable administrative connection fee or minor activation charge between $20 and $50 applied directly to your very first billing statement.
+While local transfer fees are generally much lower than the mandatory deposits required for brand-new setups, you can still reasonably expect to see a non-refundable administrative connection fee ranging between $20 and $50 applied directly to your very first billing statement.

 Can I transfer my internet to a new address?

 You can only transfer your internet service if your current provider actively operates their infrastructure in the specific geographic area where you are moving.
-If they do not cover your new address, you will need to completely cancel your old account, return any leased equipment, and schedule a brand-new internet installation for your new apartment or house with a totally different company.
+If their fiber or cable lines do not physically cover your new address, you will need to cancel your old account, return any leased networking equipment, and schedule a brand-new installation with a different regional company.

 About the Author